d-behl/neural-style-transfer/README.md

 # neural-style-transfer

-Nerual Style Transfer combines Feature Inversion & Texture Synthesis to compose one image in the style of another image.
+Nerual Style Transfer combines Feature Inversion and Texture Synthesis to compose one image in the style of another image.

 Implemented in PyTorch 1.4.